martenframework/marten/docs/versioned_docs/version-0.1/security/introduction.md

 ## Cross Site Scripting protection

-Cross Site Scripting (XSS) attacks involve a malicious user injecting client side scripts into the browser of another user.
+Cross Site Scripting (XSS) attacks involve a malicious user injecting client-side scripts into the browser of another user.
 This usually happens when rendering database-stored HTML data or when generating HTML contents and displaying it in a browser: if these HTML contents are not properly sanitized, then this can allow an attacker's JavaScript to be executed in the browser.

 To prevent this, Marten [templates](../templates) automatically escape HTML contents in variable outputs, unless those are marked as "safe".
 You can learn more about this capability in [Auto-Escaping](../templates/introduction#auto-escaping).